 Part A (Word Ladder): You don't need to generate exactly the same word ladder, as long as yours is the same length.

-Some assignments offer a solution 'demo' that you can run to see the program's expected behavior.
+Our assignments offer a solution 'demo' that you can run to see the program's expected behavior.
 On many machines, all you have to do is download the .jar file, then double-click it to run it.
 But on some Macs, it won't work; your operating system will say that it doesn't know how to launch the file.
 If you have that issue, download the file, go to the Downloads folder in your Finder, right-click on the file, and click Open, and then press Confirm.
-(Thanks a lot to Tommy Fang for the tip!)

 You are expected to follow the Stanford Honor Code.